Charlotte Divorce Mediation Attorney

 If you are considering mediation or are required to use mediation in your divorce, how do you choose a mediator or an attorney to help you mediate?
 We encourage you to investigate the resources available at the law firm of Krusch & Sellers, P.A.

 Attorneys Alan R. Krusch, Leigh B. Sellers, and Becky Watts are all experienced and well-versed mediators.
-Additionally, they are experienced Charlotte family law attorneys.
+Additionally, they are knowledgeable Charlotte family law attorneys.
 Having a lawyer who is a trained mediator can be helpful when you need a lawyer on your side through the process.
 As a trained mediator, our attorneys can help you understand the mediator’s role, the process, and the give and take necessary to conclude mediation with an agreement.

 Likewise, we are also equipped to serve as your mediator through the process, using our years of insight and regular training to provide the best possible mediation services.
 Our goal as mediators is to ensure a favorable resolution for both sides, while our roles as Charlotte family lawyers is to ensure our clients' rights remain safeguarded.
 In either case, we have the qualifications and understanding to help.